Vannevelj/SharpSource/README.md

 This repo houses a collection of analyzers that aim to make some language features and framework types easier to work with.
 It does this by highlighting when you might be using something incorrectly in a way that would result in suboptimal performance, runtime exceptions or general unintended behaviour.

-Let's put it this way: this repo only contains analyzers for patterns that have a concrete potential to turn into a defect ticket.
+In other words, **this repo only contains analyzers for patterns that have a concrete potential to turn into a defect ticket**.
 It is not intended to help with general housekeeping tasks like formatting your code or providing productivity helpers.

+Interested in contributing?
+Take a look at [the guidelines](./CONTRIBUTING.md)!

 ---